magical-readings/works/README.md

 This is a growing repository of texts to support the use of the Alexa skill *Magical Readings*.

+To see the text of the plays, click on the *plays* folder above, and continue to drill down until you see the play, act, scene you want.
 For the latest information go to the [Magical Readings Website](http://www.magical-readings.com).

 The skill has been publicly available since October 2018.